megaeriv/Advanced-Data-Analytics--SQL/README.md

 ## Objective

-My data analytics would cover these areas:
+My data analytics would cover these following areas:

 ### 1. Change over Time ⏳
 - This is a technique to analyze how a measure evolves over time